ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 comments: true
 ---

 > A new member is added to the spring data family.
-Spring data jdbc is positioned between Spring data jpa and Spring jdbc.
+Spring data jdbc is positioned between Spring data jpa and Spring jdbc with the best elements of both.
 > This post will describe the current state and the future of this product.
-It will also explain what problems this product is trying to solve.
+It will also explain what problems this product is trying to solve and how.

 # Table of content